Angelo-politek/Multi-delay_vst/README.md

 # Multi-Delay VST Plugin

-A multi-delay VST plugin for audio processing.
+A simple delay VST plugin for audio processing.
 This plugin allows users to apply delay effect and panning modulation to audio signals, creating complex echo and ambiance effects.

 ## Features
 - Feedback delay and ping pong delay